gobelins-axis/axis-api/README.md

 });
 ```

-Here make sure to use exactly the same id that the one you choose when uploading your game to the Axis Machine, otherwise it won't work.
+Here make sure to use exactly the same id that the one you received when uploading your game to the Axis Machine, otherwise it won't work.
+If you haven't uploaded your game yet and want to try out the leaderboard, just use a random string, scores will be stored locally
+and you'll be able to use the leaderboard API just like it was in the machine.

 Then you can post scores and fetch all the existing scores like so: